sckol/hammy/hammy-docs/README.md

 # Structure

 **hammy** consists of a series of experiments, each running simulations of random walks, calculating their statistics, and interpreting them in physical terms.
 These experiments are conducted in Jupyter Notebooks.
-Some experiments require substantial computational resources (memory, CPUs, and GPUs), so utilities were developed to facilitate running experiments in Yandex Cloud efficiently and cost-effectively.
+Some experiments require substantial computational resources (memory, CPUs, and GPUs), so utilities were developed to facilitate running experiments in a cloud environment efficiently and cost-effectively.

 Code for experiments and utilities is [available on GitHub](https://github.com/sckol/hammy).